I read about a study that claimed co-sleeping was dangerous. Is that true?

 - Only one baby in bed at a time, please.

 For parents who intuitively don’t like the separation anxiety of their infant sleeping alone in a crib, but do not want to, or are fearful of, sleeping in the same bed with their baby, here is a compromise.
 Try the Arm’s Reach® Co- sleeper® bassinet, a crib-like infant bed that attaches securely and safely right next to the parent’s bed.
 With this nighttime nurturing device, parents have their own sleeping space, baby has his or her own sleeping space, and baby and parents are in close touching and nursing distance to one another.
-(For more information about co-sleepers, see www.armsreach.com.)
+(For more information about co-sleepers, see www.armsreach.com and check out the video below.)